plunging a clogged tub

 STEP 2: BLOCK THE TRIP LEVER HOLE

 Thoroughly wet a rag or washcloth and use it to block the hole where the trip lever was.
 This is done because plungers work on suction power, and the overflow drain doesn’t close, for obvious reasons, so it acts as an air vent that kills the suction.
+Blocking it is what makes unclogging your tub drain with a plunger actually work.

 blocking the trip lever hole with a rag